ychuang6/sams-documentation/README.md

 # Semi-Automatic Mandible Segmentation (SAMS) Pipeline

-This [readthedoc](https://sams.readthedocs.io) repository is a draft for the active documentation associated with the Vocal Tract Development Lab's 2018 publication.
+This [readthedoc](https://sams.readthedocs.io) repository is a draft/copy for the active documentation associated with the Vocal Tract Development Lab's 2018 publication.
 The SAMS pipeline is a registration-based pipeline designed to process large-scale head and neck Computed Tomography (CT) studies for extraction of 3D binary models of human jaw (mandibles).

 ## Publication